liborty/indxvec/README.md

 Trait `Indices` is implemented on type `&[usize]`, i.e. slices of subscripts to slices and vectors.

 Trait `Printing` provides utility methods to stringify (serialise for printing) generic slices and slices of vecs.
-Optionally, it enables printing in bold green for adding emphasis (see `tests/tests.rs`).
+Optionally, it enables printing in bold green and red for adding emphasis (see `tests/tests.rs`).

 #### Use functions from `merge.rs`